GoogleChrome/web-vitals/README.md

   /**
    * A selector identifying the element that the user first interacted with
    * as part of the frame where the INP candidate interaction occurred.
-   * If `interactionTarget` is an empty string, that generally means the
+   * If this value is an empty string, that generally means the element was
-   * element was removed from the DOM after the interaction.
+   * removed from the DOM after the interaction.
    */
   interactionTarget: string;
+  /**
+   * A reference to the HTML element identified by `interactionTarget`.
+   * NOTE: for attribution purpose, a selector identifying the element is
+   * typically more useful than the element itself.
+However, the element is
+   * also made available in case additional context is needed.
+   */
+  interactionTargetElement: Node | undefined;
   /**
    * The time when the user first interacted during the frame where the INP
    * candidate interaction occurred (if more than one interaction occurred
    * within the frame, only the first time is reported).
    */
   interactionTime: DOMHighResTimeStamp;
   /**
    * The best-guess timestamp of the next paint after the interaction.
    * In general, this timestamp is the same as the `startTime + duration` of